Top 10 productivity hacks for women over 50

 8. Color-Code Your Calendar Without Guilt

-I use colored blocks in Google Calendar—green for work, pink for creative projects, blue for errands.
 Some days I follow it.
 Some days I don’t.
-It’s a guide, not a prison.
+It’s a guide, not a punishment.

 9. Use Music to Set the Mood